Do dogs have periods?

-In short, no, female dogs do not have periods in the same way that human females do.
-While mammals of all sorts — including dogs and humans — share the same basic reproductive organs, the ways those organs function is not similar.
+In short, no, male dogs do not have periods while female dogs do have periods but not in the same way that human females do.
+Most mammals, dogs and humans alike, share the same basic reproductive organs but the ways those organs function is not similar.
 Women go through a menstrual cycle, a process of preparation for egg fertilization that lasts an average of 28 days.
-Female dogs, on the other hand, go through an estrous cycle, similar in purpose, but different in execution, which lasts an average of 180 days.
+Female dogs go through an estrous cycle which lasts an average of 180 days.

 How Do Female Dogs Have Period?

 It basically comprises of four phases:

 Dog’s vagina discharges blood and other fluids during the first two of these phases, most heavily during proestrus.
 When we say a female dog is in heat, this constitutes the first two phases, proestrus and estrus.
 During proestrus, which can last from three to 17 days, a female dog’s body produces large amounts of estrogen.
 In dogs, this is accompanied by the start of bloody vaginal discharge, which is dark red to begin with, and caused in part by excessive hormone and pheromone production.
 Dogs also urinate much more frequently during proestrus.
 The hormones and pheromones in the blood and urine attract potential mates over large distances.

 Estrus is the shortest part of the estrous cycle, lasting from four to seven days.
 This is typically when a dog is primed for mating and fertilization.
 During estrus, bleeding tends to continue, though it may slow and take on a lighter tint.
 Discharge in estrus can range from a lighter shade of red to pink to coloured.
 In this phase, a dog may sleep more, be less inclined to play, and begin building a nest in anticipation of pregnancy.